 Practicum Competency Evaluation.
 Written evaluations of the student by the supervisor are required at least twice yearly (mid-year, end of year) for internal and external practica.
 The form was revised to be consistent with new APA accreditation standards in the 2018-2019 academic year.
-The Practicum Competency Evaluation Form 9/4/19

-(included in the appendix) must be completed by the student's supervisor, cosigned by the supervisor and student, and returned to the DCT.
-This form may also be completed online: http://depaul.qualtrics.com/jfe/form/SV_3Pr06K6TkdsxxM9.
+The Practicum Competency Evaluation Form (included in the appendix) must be completed by the student's supervisor, cosigned by the supervisor and student, and returned to the DCT.
+This form may also be completed online.